joshrendek/rb_rfo_status/README.md

 # Cacheing

-THe main page and invidual status's are cached for 5 minutes (or when a new status or update is made, whichever comes first).
+The main page and invidual status's are cached for 5 minutes (or when a new status or update is made, whichever comes first).

 # Extra configuration